 - A comfortable chair or stool – Even with all the older kids doing their own laundry, I still process at least two or three loads a day myself.
 Having a pretty chair with a padded seat that I can sit in while doing this task makes the job so much easier 🙂

-- Easy access to needle and thread – I keep a well-stocked basket of mending supplies in the utility room for making quick repairs as I discover them – a stitch in time saves nine!
+- Easy access to needle and thread – I keep a well-stocked basket of mending supplies in the utility room.
+That way I can make quick repairs as I discover them.
+A stitch in time saves nine!

 Regardless where you do your washing, here are a few general tips that will help make the task more manageable:

-- Sort as you go – We have two laundry hampers in every bedroom or bathroom — one marked “LIGHTS” and one marked “DARKS”.
-The dirty clothes get sorted as they are stripped off the bodies, which makes gathering and starting a load a much easier task.
+- Sort as you go – We have two laundry hampers in every bedroom or bathroom.
+I mark one “LIGHTS” and the other “DARKS.”
+We’ve trained the kids to sort their dirty clothes as they strip then off their bodies.
+That makes gathering and starting a load a much easier task.

 - Wear it more than once – Unless it was worn by a sweaty boy who played basketball in it, not every article of clothing has to be washed every time it is worn.
 If it still looks (and smells) clean, we just hang it on a hook and wear it again the next day — or in the case of coats or Sunday clothes, hang it back in the closet until next time.